Xrosby/MDSD/README.txt

-Examples for the SWC course in domain-specific programming languages at MMMI, SDU.
+Examples for the MDSD course in domain-specific programming languages at MMMI, SDU.
 Provided by Ulrik Pagh Schultz ups@mmmi.sdu.dk http://www.mmmi.sdu.dk/~ups All files covered by the BSD open source license (see LICENSE.txt for details).